longhorn/website/content/docs/1.6.0/advanced-resources/deploy/node-selector.md

    >   systemManagedComponentsNodeSelector: "label-key1:label-value1"
    >  ```

 ### Setting up Node Selector After Longhorn has been installed

 > **Warning**:
 > * Since all Longhorn components will be restarted, the Longhorn system is unavailable temporarily.
-> * Make sure all Longhorn volumes are `detached`.
-If there are running Longhorn volumes in the system, this means the Longhorn system cannot restart its components and the request will be rejected.
+> * When all Longhorn volumes are detached, the customized settings are immediately applied to the system-managed components (for example, Instance manager, CSI driver and Engine images).
+> * When one or more Longhorn volumes are still attached, the customized setting is applied to the Instance Manager only when no engines and replica instances are running.
+You are required to reconfigure the setting after detaching the remaining volumes.
+Alternatively, you can wait for the next setting synchronization, which will occur in an hour.
 > * Don't operate the Longhorn system while node selector settings are updated and Longhorn components are being restarted.

 1. Prepare
-   * If you are changing node selector in a way so that Longhorn cannot run on some nodes that Longhorn is currently running on, you will lose the volume replicas on those nodes.
-     Therefore, It is recommended that you evict replicas and disable scheduling for those nodes before changing node selector.
-     See [Evicting Replicas on Disabled Disks or Nodes](../../../nodes-and-volumes/nodes/disks-or-nodes-eviction) for more details about how to do this.
-   * Stop all workloads and detach all Longhorn volumes.
-Make sure all Longhorn volumes are `detached`.
+   * To ensure that your preferred settings are immediately applied, stop all workloads and detach all Longhorn volumes before applying it.

 2. Set node selector for user deployed components
     * If you install Longhorn by Rancher UI, you need to click `Edit as YAML` and copy this values into the YAML then click upgrade: